Particular/docs.particular.net/samples/username-header/sample.md

 ## Custom header with a mutator

-The recommended approach for capturing the current user is to create a transport mutator that extracts the current identity and then adds it to the header of every outgoing message.
+The recommended approach for capturing the current user is to create a transport mutator that extracts the current identity and then adds it to the header collection of every outgoing message.

 ### Outgoing message mutator

-The outgoing mutator extracts `principalAccessor.CurrentPrincipal.Identity.Name` and appends it to a message header.
+The outgoing mutator extracts `principalAccessor.CurrentPrincipal.Identity.Name` and adds it to the message headers.

 snippet: username-header-mutator